sanity-io/sanity-plugin-hotspot-array/README.md

 # sanity-plugin-hotspot-array

->This is a **Sanity Studio v3** plugin.
-> For the v2 version, please refer to the [v2-branch](https://github.com/sanity-io/sanity-plugin-hotspot-array/tree/studio-v2).

 ## What is it?

 A configurable Custom Input for Arrays that will add and update items by clicking on an Image